NathanWhitmore/R4condevblog/hiddenpattern.md

 traps$caught <- as.factor(traps$trap.catch)
 ```

-Now we can make a ggplot looking at bait (Egg or Fish) and trap type (A or B) combinations
+Now we can make a ggplot looking at bait (Egg or Fish) and trap type (A or B) combinations:

 ```r
 ggplot()+